 Political philosophy is a branch of philosophy devoted to assessing the authority, legitimacy, and justification of various kinds of political arrangements.
 In this course, students will become thoroughly familiar with major themes in political philosophy.
 The aim of this course is to enable students to become familiar with the general themes of political thought.
-Terms Offered: To be determined
+Terms Offered: As needed